-TABLE XXIV.
+TABLE XVIII.
 Horizontal push and pull forces exertable intermittently or for short periods of time (male personnel)

-&lt;sup>1May be doubled for two and tripled for three operators pushing simultaneously.
+May be doubled for two and tripled for three operators pushing simultaneously.
 For the fourth and each additional operator, not more than 75% of their push capability should be added.
+See figure 40 for examples.